 And after that, or perhaps during this, they find themselves

 accumulating debt rapidly.
-This applies throughout Barsoomian society, from
+This applies throughout Barsoomian

-them.
-Barsoom experiences worldwide depression, the Bankers
+out from under them.
+Barsoom experiences worldwide depression,

-dictate their own terms, setting conditions, establishing operations.
+businesses dictate their own terms, setting conditions, establishing operations.

-In short, whether John Carter is around or not, Barsoom's planetary
+In short, whether John Carter is around or not, Barsoom's

-is only partially integrated, then its simply that much more vulnerable.
+economy is only partially integrated, then its simply that much more vulnerable.

 If we suppose that Barsoom's economies might have been in a slump when